RussellJQA/tau-robotframework/exercise-15/README.md

 3. Challenge (15 min):
   - Split into groups of 3 and try and write next test step to click “add invoice”

+### CHALLENGE (15 MIN):
+Split into groups of 3 and try and write next steps to click “add invoice”.

 ### EXTRA CREDIT:
 - Slow the test down to see that the add invoice is clicked.
 - Use RobotFramework to prove to yourself that the add invoice link was clicked.